zhonghan721/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-8. A new Delivery should have been added for `Gabriel`, you should see a new Delivery in the Delivery List panel, similar to the image shown below.
+8. A new Delivery should have been added for `Gabriel`, you should see a new Delivery in the Delivery List Panel, similar to the image shown below.

 ![DeliveryAdded](images/getting-started/delivery_add.png){style="display: block; margin: 0 auto;"}